-I recently partnered up with Visit Maine on an epic 5-day adventure to experience the best summer activities in New England’s easternmost state.
-I’ve been traveling for 10+ years and regrettably had only visited nine U.S. states previously, so I was excited to get to my tenth state and see what Maine was all about.
+I recently partnered up with Visit Maine on an epic 5-day adventure to experience the best summer activities in Maine, New England’s easternmost state.
+I’ve been traveling for 10+ years and regrettably had only visited nine U.S. states previously.
+So I was excited to get to my tenth state and see what Maine was all about.

 If you’ve watched my episodes before, you know I’m a huge fan of craft beer, so I was surprised to learn that the state of Maine has over four dozen breweries, each producing its own distinct brews.
 Why is the beer so good?
 The pure waters from Sebago Lake and the underground glacial aquifer system are what Mainers attribute to the popularity and quality of their beers.

 Baxter Brewing Co. sits in the center of Lewiston, across the Androscoggin River from Auburn.
 Situated in an old mill, Baxter features an in-house retail shop and Tap Room.
-They also do tours and tastings of their brews, which are all canned because it’s their core belief that it should be enjoyed anywhere and everywhere, especially since Maine is an outdoor state.
+They also do tours and tastings of their brews.
+They’re all canned because it’s their core belief that it should be enjoyed anywhere and everywhere, especially since Maine is an outdoor state.
+That puts it among the best summer activities you can experience in Maine.

 A tour of the canning line and the fermenting tanks led me to the tap room, where I had the opportunity to taste the goods.
 Favorites included the limited edition Wicked Dark (Imperial Stout) and Windowseat (Coconut Almond Porter).
 Runner up would be the Stowaway (IPA).